-You must have this sort of experience
+You must have this sort of experience:

-- Changing frontline practice and systems: You have significant experience in leading behaviour, practice or policy changes within a police setting.
-You can show how these have been effective in delivering tangible change. - Working in or around the policing sector, preferably in a role/setting specifically working with young people who are vulnerable to or involved in violence.
+- You've changed frontline practice and/or systems: You have significant experience in leading behaviour, practice or policy changes within a police setting.
+You can show how these have been effective in delivering tangible change. - You've working in or around policing, preferably in a role/setting specifically working with young people who are vulnerable to or involved in violence.